rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 * From the Jobs page, you can click to the Job you are interested in tracking and click the spinning cursor icon labeled "now".

-* From the Events page, open the "Now Running" area adn then click on the "output »" link for the running  execution.
+* From the History page, open the "Now Running" area adn then click on the "output »" link for the running  execution.